 The simulation results of long time series will inevitably suffer the interference of various noises.
-A combination of multiple methods can reduce overfitting and uncertainties for the simulation of long time series (Zanotti et al., 2019; Yu et al., 2021).
+A combination of multiple methods can reduce overfitting and uncertainties (Zanotti et al., 2019; Yu et al., 2021).
 The five methods (MLR, SVR, ANN, RF and XGB) in this study have indicated the potential flaws of a single model.
-Although the XGB modelXGB generally perform better than other models, it still has still some shortcomings.
+Although XGB generally perform better than other models, it still has still some shortcomings.
 As it can be seen from Figs. 4 and 5, compared with the training accuracy, the test accuracy of the XGB model is significantly reduced in several periods.
 This means that the simulation results of the XGB model is likely to have a certain degree of overfitting.
 In contrast, the difference between training accuracy and test accuracy of the RF model is even smaller.
-It showed better stability than XGB at severalsome periods (Figs. 4 and 5).
-The training accuracy of MLR and SVR has a small difference from the test accuracy, but the overall accuracy is obviously lower, which is not suitable for remote sensing SM prediction (Table 4), which might be due to variable collinearity.
+It showed better stability than XGB at some periods (Figs. 4 and 5).
+The training accuracy of MLR and SVR has a small difference from the test accuracy, but the overall accuracy is obviously lower, which is not suitable for remote sensing SM prediction (Table 4).
 Some studies have also proved that SVR may also perform better than some ensemble algorithms (Yu et al., 2012; Fan et al., 2018).
 The fitting effect of ANN varies greatly in different periods, indicating that its generalization is lower than other models (Piotrowski and Napiorkowski, 2013).
 In general, the XGB and RF models provide the best combination of prediction accuracy and stability.